zyeeda/docker/README.md

 What's included!
 ================

-This repository includes the build infrastructure for Zyeeda Inc.
+This repository includes the docker infrastructure for Zyeeda Corporation.